material-motion/material-motion/concepts/patterns.md

 This pattern is important because:

-- It allows [Runtimes](runtimes.md) to offload expensive work to separate threads, processes, or workers.
+- It allows expensive work to execute on separate threads, processes, or workers.
 - Tools can more easily affect the Plan of motion than its execution.
 This enables the creation of rich design-focused tools.

 ### The Plan of Motion